MicrosoftDocs/microsoft-academic-services/academic-services/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Microsoft Academic Knowledge Exploration Service (MAKES)</h3>
-                                                    <p>Learn all about MAKES, including how to access, deploy, manage and use MAKES engines.</p>
+                                                    <p>Learn all about MAKES, including how to access, deploy, manage and use MAKES engines, and documentation on the available versions.</p>
                                                 </div>
                                             </div>
                                         </div>